xStarbound/xStarbound/README.md

 - [Unde Venis](https://steamcommunity.com/sharedfiles/filedetails/?id=3425456029) — fully supported once patched.
 - [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — requires xSBCompat to bypass unnecessary OpenStarbound checks.
 - [Unlimited Food Stacking](https://steamcommunity.com/sharedfiles/filedetails/?id=3301942276) — Ditto.
+- [Warp Doors](https://steamcommunity.com/sharedfiles/filedetails/?id=3608977430) — needs a patch because this mod's client-side command script expects the OpenStarbound/StarExtensions version of `chat.parseArguments`.
+This mod also lacks an «[oSB]» or «[oSB/SE]» tag on the Workshop that it should have had (although no DLL/executable mod is required when installed _server-side_).
 - [ZB SAIL: Standalone](https://steamcommunity.com/sharedfiles/filedetails/?id=3336389472) — Ditto.

 Feel free to ask @FezzedOne about adding support for mods that are partially or totally incompatible with xStarbound to this patch, or contribute your own PR!